tomasherceg/dotvvm-docs/Pages/advanced-exception-filters.md

 ### Command Exception Handling

 In many apps, the commands sometimes end with an exception.
-However you don't want to show the error page to the user in this case.
-Instead, you need to log the exception and display an error message to the user.
+However, you don't always want to show the error page to the user.
+You want to log the exception and display an error message to the user.

-You can use something like this:
+In such cases you can use something like this:

 ```CSHARP
 using System;